NumPy (short for numerical Python) is a useful library for mathematics and data science, specifically for working with arrays of data.

 quantasticresearch.blog@gmail.com

 Hi, I'm Dom and I'm a graduate of Electrical Engineering & Computer Science, as well as a long-time user of the Python programming language.
-With Quantastic Research, I'm aiming to bring together an interest in equities market trading with data science and machine learning techniques.
-Please note that anything you find on this website is purely informational and should not be construed as financial or professional advice.
+With Quantastic Research, I'm aiming to evolve my understanding of data science and machine learning techniques by sharing my experience through blog articles.
+Anything you find on this website is purely informational and should not be construed as financial or professional advice.

 In